Bblasio/Bblasio/README.md

-# 👋 Hi, I'm Blasio Ochieng
+# 👋 Hi, I'm Blasio Ochieng  Odhiambo

 💻 IT Support Specialist | 🔐 Cybersecurity Enthusiast | 🌍 Passionate about Digital Transformation

 ---

 ## 🚀 About Me
+I’m **Blasio Ochieng Odhiambo**, an **IT Professional and Cybersecurity Enthusiast** with a strong foundation in **IT Support, System & Network Administration, and Security Operations**.

-- 🎓 BSc in Information Technology (Second Class Upper Division)
+🎓 I hold a **BSc in Information Technology (Second Class Upper Division)** and I’m currently expanding my expertise in **Cybersecurity, Cloud Computing, and Software Engineering** through advanced training and certifications.

-- 💡 Strong foundation in IT Support, System Administration, and Hardware/Software Maintenance
-- 🛡️ Building expertise in Cybersecurity: Vulnerability Assessment, Threat Monitoring, and Network Defense
-- 🌱 Currently pursuing the **Google Cybersecurity Professional Certificate**
+💡 My journey blends **hands-on IT support** with **cybersecurity awareness** — from configuring secure networks and managing systems to monitoring threats and reducing vulnerabilities.

+🌍 I’m passionate about contributing to **digital transformation** by applying technology that is **secure, reliable, and impactful**.

+✨ Beyond work and study, I enjoy building projects in **Python, SQL, Cloud, and Security Labs**, and sharing knowledge that helps others grow in tech.

 - 🌐 Portfolio: [blasio.netlify.app](https://blasio.netlify.app)

 ---